Kilonova24/Novafield/README.md

 * [Roleplayers' Alternate Start](https://www.nexusmods.com/starfield/mods/15094)

 ### Important QoL Features
+This list uses PDY (Place Doors Yourself).
+You need to put a door on every ship module you add or when you edit the ship's layout.
+The doors can be found in the Doors & Habs category.
+* PDY allows you to have complete control over your ship's interior layout.
+Without it, the interior pathways are randomly generated.
+If you are unfamiliar with this mod and are having trouble getting it to work, do not fret.
+Join the Discord so us PDY experts can help you out.

 * Smart Heal: Favorite this aid item to automatically use the most suitable healing item from your inventory, freeing up favorite slots.
 No need to favorite med, trauma, and emergency packs anymore.
 * <a href="https://www.nexusmods.com/starfield/mods/13677">Smart Inventory</a>: Found in the Decorations builder in your ship under the Miscellaneous tab.
 Will automatically transfer resources and other items (like ammo you are not using) to your ship’s inventory whenever you enter your ship.
   * Tip: Transfer grenades and mines to the Smart Inventory to set a carry limit on that item.
 You want to do this for the explosives you like or Smart Inventory will automatically transfer all of your grenades and mines to the ship’s inventory.
 You can keep transferring a single Frag Grenade in your inventory to set the carry limit you want.
 Setting the Smart Inventory Frag Grenade to 5 will make it so you cannot pick up more than 5 Frag Grenades out in the world.
-* Vehicles: REV-8-Pro, Better Deimog, HopeTech Hammer V, Crimson Gang Van, M12B FAV (Warthog)
+* Vehicles: REV-8-Pro, HopeTech Hammer V, Crimson Gang Van, M12B FAV (Warthog)
 * Faction Quests Give Skill Points: The UC Vanguard, Freestar Rangers, and Ryujin questlines grant skill points.
-* <a href="https://www.nexusmods.com/starfield/mods/12984">Apotheosis</a>: Overhauls powers for improved utility and immersion (see mod page).
 * <a href="https://www.nexusmods.com/starfield/mods/10418">Revelation - A Main Quest Overhaul</a>: Removes the temple grind.
 Powers are now earned from artifacts after completing the first temple.
 * [Warriors Better Scanner](https://www.nexusmods.com/starfield/mods/13377): Scanner rework.
 * Ship Builder Configurator: Go to the Gameplay Options and change any of the Ship Builder settings to your preferences.